 Therefore, the founder should ensure that he has a clear understanding of his own financial needs during the early stages of the business.
 Negotiated these with his wider family so as to reduce tensions during what is a very difficult time starting a new business.

-The summary of the mistakes above is obviously limited due to space and there are others which may affect you in your business in addition to of those that I have covered above.
+The summary of the mistakes not considering starting with the end in mind is obviously limited due to space and there are others which may affect you in your business in addition to of those that I have covered above.
+How to maximize the sales prices of the business needs to be considered.

 The most important recommendation I would give is to ensure that you have good quality natural business advice before starting the business so as to avoid burning up very valuable capital drawing that first to three years.